 }

-The most common method is to include a block of CSS within your Tag script itself, or load a separate CSS file alongside it.
+The most common method is to include a CSS block within your Tag script or load a separate CSS file alongside it.

 var styles = `